MidnightDreamerX17/skill20/Races/Caninoid.md

 Colorblind - Caninoids cannot perceive colors.

-Fur & Fang - Caninoids can bite for 1d6 puncture damage and claw for 1d6 slashing damage.
+Fur & Fang - Caninoids have natural weapons of biting for 1d6 puncture damage and clawing for 1d6 slashing damage.

 Pack Instinct - Caninoids gain a bonus of +2 to accuracy when fighting alongside two or more other caninoids, as well as when part of a well-trained military unit fighting in formation.